yunusdasdelen/Geo468E-Personal-Homework/README.md

 # Vegetation Change Detection

-The aim of this project is to find the vegetation difference of the Catalca district in Istanbul between 2016 and 2020.
-Project entries have been downloaded from https://earthexplorer.usgs.gov/.
-Landsat8 Reason Çatalcan used the satellite in July 2016 and July 2020 and NDVI was calculated.
+The aim of this project is to find the vegetation difference between 2016 and 2020 in Catalca district in Istanbul.
+The project images have been downloaded from usgsnin https://earthexplorer.usgs.gov/ site.
+With the help of Landsat8 data, satellite images of Çatalca in 2016 and July 2020 were used and NDVI was calculated.

 # Libraries Used in Jupyter Notebook
 Libraries to use in conda environment